My mower won't start, died, or my deck won't turn on. Why?

 Until we know what you need, we don't know if you should.
 We want you as a customer but not if we can't provide you with what you need.
 We like happy customers even if that means sending them to someone who can better help them.
 We do have tips.
 1. Make sure the dealer or store you buy from can provide you with friendly service and warranty work.
 If they recommend you go to another location, meet them and verify this before you buy.
 2. See what others have to say.
 Watch YouTube, read reviews, public webpages, and ask around.

 Yes.
 We require an Indiana ST-105 form properly filled out and signed.
 We may request a new form if it has been some time since we received one or you make a large perchance.
-If you have any questions about your eligibility, your tax professional can help.
+If you have any questions about your eligibility or the eligibility of an item, your tax professional can help.
 You can fill and print an ST-105 here:

 We sell Kubota small engine parts but not parts exclusive to Kubota Tractors or UTVs.
 Some parts may cross over, if you would like to bring them in we can try to match them but we can not use Kubota Tractor parts books or order parts from the Kubota Tractor division.